lucasgdb/useful-dev-tools/web-tools.md

 [Neumorphism.io](https://neumorphism.io/#e0e0e0) | Online tool to generate CSS code of “neumorphism” effect in the UI.
 [NimbleText](https://nimbletext.com/Live) | NimbleText is a text manipulation and code generation tool.
 It generates text from a pattern and some input values
 [Notion](https://notion.so) | The all-in-one workspace for your notes, tasks, wikis, and databases.
+[Official Developer Android](https://developer.android.com/) | The website includes all the latest updates for the developers and also a fresher who wants to start with Android app development.
 [Online GDB](https://www.onlinegdb.com/) | GDB online is an online compiler and debugger tool for C, C++, Python, PHP, Ruby,C#, VB, Perl, Swift, Prolog, Javascript, Pascal, HTML, CSS, JS
 [P5.js](https://p5js.org/) | A JS client-side library for creating graphic and interactive experiences, based on the core principles of Processing.
 [Paper Js](http://paperjs.org/) | An open source vector graphics scripting framework that runs on top of the HTML5 Canvas.